Beth3346/elr-website-quality-checklist/README.md

 + Typography and Layout:
     + Check for incorrect punctuation marks, particularly apostrophes, quotation marks, and hyphens/dashes
-    + Check headings for where you could potentially use ligatures
+    + Check headings for widows/orphans
     + Check for widow/orphan terms in important paragraphs

 + Spelling, Grammar, and Consistency: